Also Known as “Sewing in Ends.”

 If there’s any crochet to be done after the end has been created, I weave the end into the following row, then I crochet overtop of it.

 I’ll demonstrate this while crocheting a small swatch of basic shell stitch.
-In the picture posted at right, you can see how row 1 of my shell stitch sample looks.
+In the picture posted above, you can see how row 1 of my shell stitch sample looks.
 I will be crocheting the second row in a different color, and the color change produces a couple of loose ends.

 In the next picture, you can see that my color change has been completed, and I’ve worked the turning chain to begin row 2.
 However, before I proceed with the rest of the row, I’m going to weave in the ends I just created when I changed colors.